George Frideric Handel: Family

-Handel was born in 1685 (the same year as Johann Sebastian Bach and Domenico Scarlatti) in Halle (Saale), Duchy of Magdeburg (then part of Brandenburg-Prussia).
-His parents were Georg Händel, aged 63, and Dorothea Taust.
+Handel was born in 1685 (the same year as Johann Sebastian Bach and Domenico Scarlatti) in Halle, in the Duchy of Magdeburg, then part of Brandenburg–Prussia.
+His parents were Georg Händel, aged 63, and Dorothea Taust, daughter of priest Georg Taust.
 His father was an eminent barber-surgeon who served the court of Saxe-Weissenfels and the Margraviate of Brandenburg.

-Halle was a relatively prosperous city, home of a salt-mining industry and centre of trade (and member of the Hanseatic League).
-The Margrave of Brandenburg became the administrator of the archiepiscopal territories of Mainz, including Magdeburg when they converted, and by the early 17th century held his court in Halle, which attracted renowned musicians.
+Halle was a relatively prosperous city, home of a salt-mining industry, a centre of trade, and a member of the Hanseatic League.
+The Margrave of Brandenburg became the administrator of the archepiscopal territories of Mainz, including Magdeburg when they converted, and by the early 17th century held his court in Halle, which attracted renowned musicians.
 Even the smaller churches all had "able organists and fair choirs", and humanities and the letters thrived (Shakespeare was performed in the theatres early in the 17th century).
 The Thirty Years' War brought extensive destruction to Halle, and by the 1680s it was impoverished.
 However, since the middle of the war the city had been under the administration of the Duke of Saxony, and soon after the end of the war he would bring musicians trained in Dresden to his court in Weissenfels.

-The arts and music, however, flourished only among the higher strata (not only in Halle but throughout Germany), of which Handel's family was not a member.
+The arts and music, however, flourished only among the higher strata, of which Handel's family was not a part.
 Georg Händel (senior) was born at the beginning of the war and was apprenticed to a barber in Halle at the age of 14 after his father died.
 When he was 20, he married the widow of the official barber-surgeon of a suburb of Halle, inheriting his practice.
 With this, Georg determinedly began the process of becoming self-made; by dint of his "conservative, steady, thrifty, unadventurous" lifestyle, he guided the five children he had with Anna who reached adulthood into the medical profession (except his youngest daughter, who married a government official).
 Anna died in 1682.
 Within a year Georg married again, this time to the daughter of a Lutheran minister, Pastor Georg Taust of the Church of St. Bartholomew in Giebichenstein, who himself came from a long line of Lutheran pastors.
 George Frideric was the second child of this marriage; the first son was stillborn.
 Two younger sisters arrived afterwards: Dorthea Sophia, born on 6 October 1687, and Johanna Christiana, born on 10 January 1690.